partiql/partiql-lang-kotlin/plugins/partiql-local/README.md

-# MockDB (LocalDB)

-This is a mock DB that represents a lightweight database that is defined by JSON files.
-It is used for testing purposes.
+# PartiQL Local DB Plugin

+This is a PartiQL Plugin for a local database which represents its catalog with object descriptors in Ion files.
+Its primary use is for testing.

 ## Configuration

-In order to configure your root directory (Catalog), please create a Connector Configuration file as `~/.partiql/plugins/<catalog_name>.ion`, where `<catalog_name>` will be the catalog name.
+In order to configure the catalog root directory, please create a Connector Configuration file as `~/.partiql/plugins/<catalog_name>.ion`, where `<catalog_name>` will be the catalog name.
 See the below example:

 ```ion